Dixie: Uses of the term

-During the Jazz Age and the American folk music revival, "Dixie" was used widely in popular music such as Swanee, Are You From Dixie?, Is It True What They Say About Dixie? and, more contemporaneously, The Night They Drove Old Dixie Down and Dixieland Delight.
-The first popular song to contain "Dixie" in its name was I Wish I Was In Dixie, composed in 1859 and incorporated as an unofficial anthem of the Confederate States of America.
+During the Jazz Age and the American folk music revival, "Dixie" was used widely in popular music such as "Swanee", "Are You From Dixie?", "Is It True What They Say About Dixie?" and, in the era of rock and roll, "The Night They Drove Old Dixie Down" and "Dixieland Delight".
+The first popular song to contain "Dixie" in its name was "I Wish I Was In Dixie", composed in 1859 and incorporated as an unofficial anthem of the Confederate States of America.